kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 #### Finding Pods Using a ResourceClaim

-If the reference in the `status.reservedFor` list is to a Workload or PodGroup, controllers can no longer use the list to directly find all Pods consuming the ResourceClaim.
-Instead they will look up all Pods referencing the Workload or PodGroup, which can be done by using a watch on Pods and maintaining an index of Workload or PodGroup to Pods referencing it.
+If the reference in the `status.reservedFor` list is to a PodGroup, controllers can no longer use the list to directly find all Pods consuming the ResourceClaim.
+Instead they will look up all Pods referencing the PodGroup, which can be done by using a watch on Pods and maintaining an index of PodGroup to Pods referencing it.
 This can be done using the informer cache.

-The list of Pods making up a Workload or PodGroup for which a ResourceClaim is reserved is not exactly the same as the list of Pods consuming a ResourceClaim.
+The list of Pods making up a PodGroup for which a ResourceClaim is reserved is not exactly the same as the list of Pods consuming a ResourceClaim.
-References in the `status.reservedFor` list only contain Pods, or Pods' Workloads or PodGroups, that have been processed by the DRA scheduler plugin and are scheduled to use the ResourceClaim.
-It is possible to have Pods that reference a Workload or PodGroup that has been allocated a claim, but haven't yet been scheduled.
+References in the `status.reservedFor` list only contain Pods, or Pods' PodGroups, that have been processed by the DRA scheduler plugin and are scheduled to use the ResourceClaim.
+It is possible to have Pods that reference a PodGroup that has been allocated a claim, but haven't yet been scheduled.
 This distinction is important for some of the usages of the `status.reservedFor` list described above: